lucky-wolf/DW2-XL/README.md

 	- [Bug Fixes: Early versions of this mod](#bug-fixes-early-versions-of-this-mod)

 ## Guiding Principles
-Principly this mod aims to create a better player experience while playing games of Distant Wordls 2.
+Principally this mod aims to create a better player experience while playing games of Distant Worlds 2.
 It is not a completely different game than vanilla, rather it's "just better" in every way I had time or insight to make something better than it was.
 YMMV, but this is my take on making it better.

 ## Mod Highlights
 - Colonization tech is pick & choose (you're not required to become an expert in every planetary biome, you can specialize in those that make sense for the game you're playing as it evolves)
 - Specialized tech is viable throughout the game
-  - This mod makes sure that you don't have to also research the common techs in order to access some of the later features or facliities, rather they're available to everyone
+  - This mod makes sure that you don't have to also research the common techs in order to access some of the later features or facilities, rather they're available to everyone
 - More specializations to choose from
-  - Engine technology lines are more heavily specialized - e.g. Acceleros have poor manueverability, but best-in-class acceleration; whereas Proton engines are all about maneuverability
+  - Engine technology lines are more heavily specialized - e.g. Acceleros have poor maneuverability, but best-in-class acceleration; whereas Proton engines are all about maneuverability
   - Warp technology is now more strongly differentiated
     - Kaldos are super quick to initiate and fast point-to-point, but have very limited range, requiring multiple zig-zagging hops to get anywhere distant.
     - Gerax are a steady climber in all categories - gaining speed, range, fuel efficiency, and quickness steadily throughout their entire lineage.
     - Equinox are power-hungry version of Gerax with similar range and slightly worse efficiency, gaining over time, but at increased power and fuel consumption.
     - Calista-Dal are "long-haul" drives - slower, but much more efficient than any of the others, and able to sustain their warp-bubbles for greater distance than any of the others, making them ideal for long-haul operations or non-combat ships (albeit they're an interesting choice and very playable for your warships depending on your galaxy, and how open or obstructed it is with nebulas)
-- Tech lines that bog down the game with useless non-choices are removed or simplified or deepened to have an appeciable impact on the game
+- Tech lines that bog down the game with useless non-choices are removed or simplified or deepened to have an appreciable impact on the game
-  - Vectoring thrusters only slowed down the game and saddled it with non-choices and confusion for the AIs to get stuck on
+  - Vectoring thrusters only slowed down the game and saddled it with non-choices and confusion for the AIs to get stuck on, so I removed them (hid them, they're still in game, so as not to break other mods or game-events).
   - The couple of specialized interceptors for the Arkadians are now hidden, and only unlock if you get the in-game story events to do so.
 Since they end very quickly, they're a dead-end tech that is otherwise not helpful to the flow of the game.
 - Basic tech is cheap & basic
   - The first two levels of tech are pretty much applicable to all games, all species.
-  - They are cheaper than in vanialla.
+  - They are cheaper than in vanilla.
   - Early warp techs are more viable, allowing limited early game expansion or small local empires to be founded.
-- Game-changing technologies start at the 3rd level of the tech tree
+- Game-changing technologies were pushed back to mostly start at the 3rd level of the tech tree
-  - The game currently requires any nation to be gifted at least the first two levels of tech when starting a game with more than one initial colony.
+  - The game currently requires any nation to be gifted at least the first two levels of tech when starting a game with more than one initial colony...
-  - By pushing back much of the more interesting decisions and more powerful technologies, those gifted free techs remains just what everyone needs, while leaving character building techs for later
+  - By pushing back much of the more interesting decisions and more powerful technologies, those gifted free techs remains just what everyone needs, while leaving character building techs for later.
     - This makes game-starts with more than one colony much more viable and enjoyable to play, in my opinion
-- There aren't any one-per-game facilities, rather, they're all one/empire.
+- There aren't any one-per-game facilities, rather, they're all one-per-empire.
   - This helps to reduce the winner run-away effect, snatching up all "wonders" and leaving everyone else permanently in the dust
   - Hopefully, this will make AIs more viable (once their code is improved in general in the game engine itself)
     - Or if you're coming from behind, should allow you to catch the leaders if you can keep yourself alive to reach and build these facilities yourself.